-Last week on my instagram feed, I posted a pic of our third floor and a few people asked to see more on our new Toronto home, so i thought I’d make today’s post about the transformation of the top floor. it was the first part of the house to be complete so it kind of makes sense to start here.
+Last week on my instagram feed, I posted a pic of our third floor and a few people asked to see more of our new Toronto home, so I thought I’d make today’s post about the transformation of the top floor of our Victorian house.
+It was the first part of the house to be completed so it kind of makes sense to start here.

-Essentially, I wanted to recreate a similar vibe to the master bedroom in our old house (above).
-It ran in a past issue of House & Home magazine back when I was the editor so you may have seen it.
-I adored that room and really just wanted this one to have a similar feel.
-Plus, let’s face it, I didn’t want to purchase all new furniture so it only made sense to recreate the look.
+Essentially, I wanted to recreate a similar vibe to the master bedroom in our old house, seen here.
+It ran in a past issue of House & Home magazine, back when I was the editor, so you may have seen it.
+I adored this bedroom and wanted this one to have a similar feel.
+Plus, let’s be real, I didn’t want to have to purchase all new furniture so it made sense to recreate the look.
 Of course, it could never be as grand as our old bedroom because it was on the second floor and was blessed with soaring ceiling.
-This room is on the third floor with all of the low walls and angled ceilings that usually come with an attic space.
+This room is on the third floor with the challenges of low walls and angled ceilings that often come with an attic space.

 Because there wasn’t quite enough room for a walk-in closet, we flanked the bed in custom paneled closets to recreate the vibe of the paneled walls in our old place.
-I included four inch wide paneling behind the bed for more of a cottagey vibe that made sense with the scale of the house.
+I included four inch wide ‘V’ groove paneling from Brenlo behind the bed for more of a cottage vibe that made sense with the scale of this house.
 We ran it in key places on each floor of the house for a through line and lots of texture.

-I found all of those doorknobs at the antique markets of Isle Sur la Sorgue on a trip to the Luberon many years ago.
+I found all of the brass doorknobs at the antique markets of Isle Sur la Sorgue on a visit to the Luberon in the south of France many years ago.
 They hold a lot of memories and are really special to me.
-They were on all of the closets at the old house but I was sure to exclude them from the sale so they could come with me here.
+I had put them on all of the closet doors at our previous house as well but I was sure to exclude them from the sale so they could come along with me.

-For a mod-trad mix, we included two built in drawer units (on each side of the room) with simple flat front drawers.
-I love this move for under the angled roof of a third floor because it makes good use of that tight corner space.
+For a mod-trad mix, we included two built in drawer units (on each side of the room) with simple flat front, touch latch drawers.
+I love this move for under an angled ceiling because it makes good use of that tight corner space.

-I’ve temporarily placed this vintage modern desk and chair in the awkward space under the front eave.
-I was imagining something far more romantic, like a daybed layered with patterned pillows.
-But the view to the park across the street is so nice from up here that this has become my favourite place to write, so it’s staying for now.
+I’ve temporarily placed this vintage modern desk and chair in the space under the front eave.
+I was imagining something far more romantic, like an antique daybed layered with patterned pillows.
+But the view to the park across the street is so nice from up here that this has become my favourite place to write, so it might end up staying put.